broadinstitute/taiga/README.md

 Review the resulting generated migration.
 I've found I've had to re-order tables to ensure fk references are created successfully.
-Before applying the migration, take a snapshot of the current Taiga db.After that's all done, you can take down the Taiga service (`ssh` into `ubuntu@cds.team` and run `sudo systemctl stop taiga`) and apply the migration by running:
+Before applying the migration, take a snapshot of the current Taiga db.

+Depending on your changes, you may be able to apply them without stopping the service and minimizing downtime.
+You can apply online changes **if** they are compatible with both the old and new versions of the code that will be deployed.
+In general changes that migrate data are not safe, but trivial changes like adding new nullable fields or new tables are safe.
+See "Applying online changes" for updating the DB without stopping the service.

+### Applying "offline" changes

+- (Stop the service)
+- `ssh ubuntu@cds.team sudo systemctl stop taiga`
+- (Apply changes to the DB)
 - `./manage.py -c ../prod_settings.cfg db upgrade`
+- (And then pull and start the new code)
+- `ssh ubuntu@cds.team`
+- `GOOGLE_APPLICATION_CREDENTIALS=/etc/google/auth/docker-pull-creds.json docker pull us.gcr.io/cds-docker-containers/taiga`
+- `sudo systemctl start taiga`

+### Applying "online" changes

+- (Apply changes to the DB)
+- `./manage.py -c ../prod_settings.cfg db upgrade`
+- (And then pull new code)
+- `ssh ubuntu@cds.team`
+- `GOOGLE_APPLICATION_CREDENTIALS=/etc/google/auth/docker-pull-creds.json docker pull us.gcr.io/cds-docker-containers/taiga`
+- (start the service running the new code)
+- `sudo systemctl start taiga`

 ## Undeletion